abinit/abinit/doc/tutorial/spin.md

 to start with a reasonable magnetic moment, close enough to the final one (in spin DFT, as opposed to the original flavor, there can be several local minima for the total energy).

+The self-consistent loop is affecting both the density (like in the non-magnetic case) as well as the spin-magnetization.
+For this reason, it might be more difficult to reach than in the non-magnetic case.
+Not only starting with a reasonable magnetic moment might help in this respect, but also, modified (tighter) calculation parameters might be needed.
+For example, in the case of Chromium, in order to obtain the correct (non-zero) magnetic moment, a rather dense sampling of wavevectors in the Brillouin zone must be used (e.g.e 16x16x16), with a rather small value of [[tsmear]].
+The solution of the Kohn-Sham equation will benefit of using a smaller value of [[tolrde]] (e.g. 0.001 instead of the default 0.005), and a larger value of [[nline]] (e.g. 6 instead of the default 4).

 ## 2 An antiferromagnetic example: *fcc* Fe

 Well sort of....